c42f/tinyformat/README.rst

 Three main interface functions are available: an iostreams-based ``format()``, a string-based ``format()`` and a ``printf()`` replacement.
-All these functions can take an unlimited number of input arguments if compiled with C++0x varadic templates support.
+All these functions can take an unlimited number of input arguments if compiled with C++0x variadic templates support.
 For C++98 compatibility, an in-source python code generator (using the excellent ``cog.py``; see http://nedbatchelder.com/code/cog/ ) has been used to generate multiple versions of the functions with up to 10 values of user-defined type.
 This